TABLE OF CONTENTS

 1.2 Application of procedure

-No forms apart from a form for giving notice of intent to appeal a district court’s decision exist on a national level.
+There are no forms at a national level, apart from a form for giving notice of intent to appeal a district court’s decision.
 Certain district courts have produced forms for specific kinds of correspondence; these are usually application forms or response forms.
 There is no obligation to use forms.

 Court registries provide procedural advice if necessary.